-Without any drainage on the roads (why bother when it only happens about 5 times a year?) there’ll be floods – well, water up to the level of the kerb at least.
-And there will be panic … panic and excitement.
-Driving with hazard lights on will be common place and the locals will leave work early.
+Without any drainage on the roads (why bother when it only happens about 5 times each year?), there'll be floods - well, water up to the level of the kerb at least.
+And there will be panic ... panic and excitement.
+Driving with hazard lights on will be commonplace and the locals will leave work early.
 Emails have already been sent out from schools warning of the impending inclement stuff and the teachers will know that even a drop or two of the wet stuff will mean that the children will go a tiny bit bonkers.

-Me, I’ve pulled my lovely, cuddly Banana Republic jumper out of the wardrobe – a jumper that I bought in London last year in the hope that there may, at some point, be a day chilly enough to enjoy it.
-Even my lovely husband rocked a ‘light pullover’ today.
+Me, I've pulled my lovely, cuddly Banana Republic jumper out of the wardrobe - a jumper that I bought in London last year in the hope that there may, at some point, be a day chilly enough to enjoy it.
 Things are serious.
-Regardless of the weather, our teenage boys have gone off to school still in shirt sleeves.
+Regardless of the weather, my teenage boys have gone off to school still in shirt sleeves.
 Their aim is to go through their entire Dubai school career without wearing a jumper.
-They’re doing well so far.
-And as for Hella, the ‘cold’ weather is the perfect opportunity to explore every inclement fashion angle – by this evening there’ll be tights, Ugg boots, scarves – the lot.
+They're doing well so far.
+And as for Hella, the 'cold' weather is the perfect opportunity to explore every inclement fashion angle - by this evening there'll be tights, Ugg boots, scarves - the lot.

 In Dubai terms, this is perfect weather for hunkering down, watching black and white movies (although the kids would have an opinion about that) and hugging a mug of warming soup.
 And there's nothing that says a drop of rain more than this gorgeous Lamb and Barley Big Soup.
 This, my friends, is a big, snuggly cuddle in a bowl.
 It will warm the cockles of your heart and lift your wintry spirits too.

-And here’s why this cosy dish will be your new best friend –
+And here's why this cosy Lamb and Barley Big Soup will be your new best friend

 - This is scrumptious stuff and a bit nostalgic too ... like your mother used to make - or wished she had.